gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * In case the joining node is not going to join the group exclusively as monitor, the Group Manager MUST return a 5.03 (Service Unavailable) response if there are currently no OSCORE Sender IDs available to assign in the OSCORE group.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 4 ("No available node identifiers").

-* In case the joining node is not going to join the group exclusively as monitor and the Joining Request does not include the 'client_cred' parameter, the joining process fails if the Group Manager either: i) does not store a public key with an accepted format for the joining node; or ii) stores multiple public keys with an accepted format for the joining node.
+* In case the joining node is not going to join the group exclusively as monitor and the Joining Request does not include the 'client_cred' parameter, the joining process fails if the Group Manager either: i) does not store an authentication credential with an accepted format for the joining node; or ii) stores multiple authentication credentials with an accepted format for the joining node.

 * In order to verify the PoP evidence contained in 'client_cred_verify', the Group Manager proceeds as follows.

    - As PoP input, the Group Manager uses the value of the 'scope' parameter from the Joining Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
 In particular, N_S is determined as described in {{sssec-challenge-value}}, while N_C is the nonce provided in the 'cnonce' parameter of the Joining Request;

-   - As public key of the joining node, the Group Manager uses either the one retrieved from the 'client_cred' parameter of the Joining Request, or the one already stored as acquired from previous interactions with the joining node.
+   - As public key of the joining node, the Group Manager uses either the one included in the authentication credential retrieved from the 'client_cred' parameter of the Joining Request, or the one from the already stored authentication credential as acquired from previous interactions with the joining node.

    - The Group Manager verifies the PoP evidence as defined below.